Undetermined Coefficients

 $\begin{align*} y=C_1e^{-x} + \frac{5\sin(5x)+\cos(5x)}{26} + \frac{\sin(2x+1)-2\cos(2x+1)}{5}+1 \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Undetermined Coefficients.
-Justin Math: Calculus. https://justinmath.com/undetermined-coefficients/
+In Justin Math: Calculus. https://justinmath.com/undetermined-coefficients/